 Body Size

+Body size was measured using dry weight as a proxy.
 During peak eclosion, 20 female flies were collected from each cross identity.
 These flies were given 1 hour to physically mature and then were frozen.
 Flies were divided into 4 groups of 5 females and placed into tinfoil dishes to be dried in an oven at 70 degrees Celsius for 24 hours.
 Each dish was measured in a microbalance four times: twice with the flies and twice without.
 These totals were averaged and divided by 5 to provide an estimate of the dry weight of an individual fly.

 Fertility - Competitive reproductive fitness